Munk School of Global Affairs and Public Policy

-The Munk School of Global Affairs and Public Policy at the University of Toronto is an interdisciplinary academic centre with various research and educational programs committed to the field of globalization.
-Located in Toronto, Ontario, it offers master's degrees in global affairs and public policy, as well as in European, Russian and Asia-Pacific studies.
+The Munk School of Global Affairs and Public Policy (often referred to as simply the Munk School) is the public policy school at the University of Toronto.
+An extra-departmental unit (EDU) of the Faculty of Arts and Science, it is based on the St. George campus in downtown Toronto.

+The school offers various research and graduate educational programs in global affairs and public policy studies.
 The school is a member of the Association of Professional Schools of International Affairs (APSIA), a group of schools that educate students in international affairs.
-Admission to the Munk School is highly competitive; the Master of Global Affairs program typically receives between 500 and 600 applicants per year but offers only 80 first-year places.
+The Munk School's Master of Global Affairs program typically receives 500 and 600 applicants per year and offers 80 students entry into its program.

-The Munk School is located in the north and south wings of the Devonshire House building on Devonshire Place, which is shared with Trinity College's John W. Graham Library.
-In 2012, the school opened a second location in the Observatory building at 315 Bloor Street West (formerly the university's Admissions and Awards building), which houses the offices of the Citizen Lab and the Master of Global Affairs program.
+The Munk School is located in the north and south wings of the Devonshire House building on Devonshire Place, which is situated in Trinity College's John W. Graham Library on the St. George campus.
+In 2012, the school opened a second location in the Observatory building at 315 Bloor Street West (formerly the university's Admissions and Awards building), which is the offices of the Citizen Lab and the Master of Global Affairs program.
+The Master of Public Policy is headquartered at the Canadiana Gallery next to the Legislature of Ontario.